mozilla/gcp-ingestion/docs/ingestion-beam/index.md

 ./bin/mvn clean test
 ```

-If you wish to just run a single test, try something like this:
+If you wish to just run a single test class or a single test case, try something like this:

 ```bash
 ./bin/mvn test -Dtest=com.mozilla.telemetry.util.SnakeCaseTest